EU - Oregon Tilth

 Oregon Tilth offers services to evaluate certified crop and handling operations to the European Union (EU) organic standard.

-What are the benefits to complying with the EU organic regulations?
+How can I comply with the EU organic regulations?

 How do I apply for EU organic certification?